riscv-europe/summit-website-development/summit/2025/side-events.md

 Event on Fri 16 May).

 *The earlier version of this page suggested INRIA's Paris premises as a potential venue for Side Events.
-However, upon review, it has been determined that these facilities do not meet the requirements outlined in the initial events requests.
-Consequently, FIAP has been identified as a more appropriate location for hosting workshops and meetings.*
+However, upon review of initial events requests, it has been determined that these facilities do not meet necessary requirements .
+Consequently, FIAP has been identified as a more appropriate location for hosting workshops and meetings on Friday 16 May.*

 <p align="center"><img src="media/logos/FIAP.svg" alt="FIAP" height="70"></p>